Hixie/isd/servers/src/systems-server/README.md

 There are as many `<orbit>` repetitions as specified by `<orbitcount>`.
 The first `<assetid>` is the child at the focal point.
+That asset will not have an `fcOrbit` feature.
+(It is extremely likely, though not guaranteed, that the other listed assets _will_ have such a feature.)

 The three `<double>` parameters for the `<orbit>` children are the semi-major axis (in meters), the eccentricity, and _omega_ (tilt of